 - Unrestricted net assets are free of donor-imposed restrictions.
 All revenues, gains and losses that are not temporarily or permanently restricted by donors are included in this classification.
 All expenditures are reported in the unrestricted class of net assets, since the use of restricted contributions in accordance with the donors' stipulations results in the release of the restriction. - Temporarily restricted net assets are limited as to use by donor-imposed restrictions that expire with the passage of time or that can be satisfied by use for the specific purpose.
-The Organization's temporarily restricted net assets as of June 30, 2017, relate to funds to be used for the GO!
-Program. - Permanently restricted net assets are amounts required by donors to be held in perpetuity, including gifts that the principal be invested and the income or specific portions thereof be used for operations.
-The Organization had no permanently restricted net assets at June 30, 2017.
+The Organization's temporarily restricted net assets as of June 30, 2018, relate to funds for scholarships. - Permanently restricted net assets are amounts required by donors to be held in perpetuity, including gifts that the principal be invested and the income or specific portions thereof be used for operations.
+The Organization had no permanently restricted net assets at June 30, 2018.